 Liberal principles have, perhaps surprisingly, less to say about journalistic professionalism, apart from affirming elementary standards such as the denunciation of dangerous hate speech.
-A trained social media activist like Jawar Mohammed knows how far one can stretch provocative speech to avoid repercussions, hence appearing as a liberal-minded and professional communicator.
+A trained social media activist like Jawar Mohammed knows how Many newsrooms emerge as professional monocultures where one identity or ethnicity is dominant over others.
+An emerging (semi-)liberal system, where stabilizing mechanisms are not in place, is a fertilizer for onesided and radical expressions. far one can stretch provocative speech to avoid repercussions, hence appearing as a liberal-minded and professional communicator.
 In the current Ethiopian media sphere, some social media communicators appear as insiders to modern media logics, while traditional media professionals who call for responsible reporting and restraints are deemed illiberal and out-of-date.
 This poses a challenge to media regulators, self-accountability bodies and media assistance agencies alike, which all aim to foster a professional and responsible media environment, while at the same time realizing that calling for any measure which would be perceived as a restriction in the media sphere could easily be mistaken for a return to coercion and control.
 This is, perhaps, some of the reason for EBA's reluctance to speed up the licencing process and policy development.
 The Authority is entitled to follow up media liberalization to fulfil the Prime Minister ambitions, but if licences are issued and an applicant is left out, it would appear as if media liberalization is in reverse.